 The rest of the paper elaborates on this historical sketch of the concept and locates it within an analytical framework.
 This framework also allows for a critical discussion about the methodological attractiveness of such a universalist approach, and what it means practically for interdisciplinary collaboration today.
 To this end, the paper proceeds as follows: Section 2 contains a historical analysis of how competition has been conceptualized within mainstream economic thought, and which explicates the wave-like dynamics sketched in the introduction in more detail.
-Against the backdrop of this historical sketch, section 3 delineates the elements a definition of competition that allows the distinction of 'economic' competition from other types of competition.
+Against the backdrop of this historical sketch, section 3 delineates the elements a definition of competition.
 It, thereby, serves as an alternative to a universalist approach to competition and helps highlighting the potential methodological problems of the universalist approach.
 Finally, section 4 comprises a discussion about the relevance and implications of competition universalism today and concludes the paper.